marsicoLab/TriPepSVM/README.md

 # TriPepSVM
 Predict RNA-binding proteins from amino acid sequences using string kernel SVMs.

-TriPepSVM was developed by the Marsico RNA bioinformatics research group at the Max-Planck-Institute for Molecular Genetics in Berlin.
+TriPepSVM was developed by the [Marsico RNA bioinformatics group](https://www.molgen.mpg.de/2733742/RNA-Bioinformatics) at the Max-Planck-Institute for Molecular Genetics in Berlin.

 ## Getting Started